PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

 ################################

 Both :code:`Executor.run` and :code:`ParallelExecutor.run` receive a parameter :code:`feed` .
-The parameter is a dict in Python.Its key is the name of data layer,such as :code:`image` in code above.
-And its value is correspondent with numpy array.
+The parameter is a dict in Python.
+Its key is the name of data layer,such as :code:`image` in code above.
+And its value is the corresponding  numpy array.

 For example: